 Using iOS Switch Control, there are 4 main methods to interact with your iOS device:

 - Auto-Scanning: Screen items are automatically highlighted until you select one.
 This method is the simplest and requires just one switch.

 - Step-Scanning: In this method, you utilize more than one switch to speed up navigation.
 One switch is set to “Select” and the other one (or more) switch controls the navigation elements (next or previous).
 This method requires at least 2 switches and can speed up navigation substantially.

-- Point Mode: In this mode, you can use a single switch to select an arbitrary point on the screen (vs icon scanning like in the previous mode) using a scanning vertical bar and after and horizontal scanning bar to select a XY coordinate on the screen.
-Once you selected the coordinate you can perform different actions from tapping, to holding or dragging or start a multiple finger gesture (only requires one switch).
+- Point Mode: In this mode, you can use a single switch to select an arbitrary point on the screen (vs icon scanning like in the previous mode) using a scanning vertical bar and after and horizontal scanning bar to select an XY coordinate on the screen.
+Once you selected the coordinate you can perform different actions from tapping into holding or dragging or start a multiple finger gesture (only requires one switch).
 This mode is useful when the interface cannot recognize screen items to interact with, such as playing “Angry Birds” or interfaces with too many items like when web browsing.

 These are the available Switch Control actions you can assign to switches in iOS:

 Navigation Actions (Found under the “Scanner” Title):